 Discussion

 Our observations clearly showed that dealates of H. sjostedti exhibit tandem running behavior, with both females and males playing both leader and follower roles (Fig. 1, Video 1).
 In many species of termites, females play a leader role in tandem running (Mizumoto et al., 2022).
-Still, documentation of tandem running with both female and male leaders has been limited in several Kalotermitidae species (summarized in (Mizumoto et al., 2022)), including Kalotermes flavicollis (Grasse, 1942; Lüscher, 1951), Cryptotermes havilandi (Lüscher, 1951) (but suspected as dudleyi.
+Still, documentation of tandem running with both female and male leaders has been limited in several Kalotermitidae species (summarized in (Mizumoto et al., 2022)), including Kalotermes flavicollis (Grasse, 1942; Lüscher, 1951), Cryptotermes havilandi (Lüscher, 1951) (but suspected to be dudleyi.
 See (Mizumoto et al., 2022)), Paraneotermes simplicicornis (Carr, 1972), and Glyptotermes fuscus and satsumensis (Mizumoto et al., 2022).
 In addition, the fossil record indicates that the extinct kalotermitid termite, Electrotermes affinis, shows male-led tandem running behavior (Mizumoto et al., 2024a).
-However, even though the previous ancestral state reconstruction estimated that the ancestor of termites exhibited tandem running, with both females and males being leaders (Mizumoto et al., 2022), there was no record of that behavior in other lineages than Kalotermitidie.
-Thus, our observation on H. sjostedti is critical as this species is Hodotermopsidae in a distinct clade of Teletisoptera (Hodotermopsidae, Stolotermitidae, Hodotermitidae, and Archotermopsidae).
-The clade Teletisoptera is an early diverging group, diverging from other Euisoptera 117.9 million years ago (Wang et al., 2022), providing the informative piece to infer the evolutionary origin of tandem running behavior.
+However, even though the previous ancestral state reconstruction estimated that the ancestor of termites exhibited tandem running, with both females and males being leaders (Mizumoto et al., 2022), there was no record of that behavior in other lineages than Kalotermitidae.
+Thus, our observation on H. sjostedti is critical as this species belongs to the family Hodotermopsidae which is part of the distinct clade Teletisoptera comprising Hodotermopsidae, Stolotermitidae, Hodotermitidae, and Archotermopsidae.
+As an early diverging lineage, the clade Teletisoptera separated from other Euisoptera 117.9 million years ago (Wang et al., 2022), providing the informative piece to infer the evolutionary origin of tandem running behavior.

 Although the biology of Hodotermopsis is often compared with that of Zootermopsis as a related species (e.g., (Miura et al., 2004)), our observations suggest that these two groups use distinct mate-pairing processes.
 The pairing process of Zootermopsis species has been documented in several papers (Castle, 1934; Howse, 1970; Shellman-Reeve, 2001, 1999, 1994; Stuart, 1969), their use of tandem running behavior is less clear (summarized in Fig. S12 in (Mizumoto et al., 2022)).
-A previous study treated the tandem running status of Zootermopsis as a female-led tandem (Mizumoto et al., 2022), yet original descriptions clearly mention that the tandem pairing is weaker than other termite species with static tandem running behavior (Castle, 1934; Howse, 1970).
+A previous study treated the tandem running status of Zootermopsis as a female-led tandem (Mizumoto et al., 2022), yet original descriptions clearly mention that the tandem pairing is weaker than other termite species showing tandem running behavior (Castle, 1934; Howse, 1970).
 By using the same experimental setup as the current study, we could not observe the clear tandem running in Zootermopsis nevadensis, collected in Hyogo Prefecture, Japan (although small sample size; n = 3 pairs, on Jan 4th, 2022).
 These observations indicate that the pairing process of H. sjostedti is distinct from Zootermopsis species.
-It is reasonable that these species exhibit different nesting habitats, with Hodotermopsis being a multiple-piece nester and Zootermopsis being a one-piece nester.
+It is reasonable that these species exhibit different nesting strategies, with Hodotermopsis being a multiple-piece nester and Zootermopsis being a one-piece nester.
 One future direction is to study the relationship between nesting habitat and the pairing process in a phylogenetic comparative framework.